 - Arrange Roth Cheese Original Grand Cru cheese slices, Roth Jalapeno Havarti slices and Roth Plain Chevre Goat Cheese in three different sections of a dark wood or black cheeseboard.

-- Fold, roll or make triangles with your cured meat selections next to each pile of cheese.
+- Fold, roll, or make triangles with your cured meat selections next to each pile of cheese.
 Begin to fill in the board with Blackberries, pomegranate chards (the juicier/bloodier) the better, sweet sapphire grapes, and persimmons in large gaps.
 Use the dark chocolate squares, fig and olive crisps and dried cherries as ‘fillers’ to the board to use up any blank space.

 - Add a small, organic looking ‘drip’ of raspberry jam to the center of the goat cheese log.
 This is made to look as if it’s bleeding.
 Stab the center of the drip with a small sharp knife.